-We talked with Pat Parker, Norton Abrasives, about what they’re doing to help save time and improve sanding with their lineup of ceramic grain sandpaper.
+We talked with Pat Parker, Norton Abrasives, about what they’re doing to help save time and improve sanding with their ceramic grain sandpaper.
 While ceramic grain sandpaper has been around for almost 20 years, many floor guys are still using traditional sandpaper.

 Why Ceramic Grain Sandpaper Can Save You Time and Money